southwick-associates/salicprep/github_vignettes/workflow-overview.md

 - Total customer counts by year (overall and separately for hunters and anglers).
 Comparing to the [USFWS Historical License Sales](https://www.fws.gov/wsfrprograms/Subpages/LicenseInfo/LicenseIndex.htm) can be useful for a new state.
 - Demographic breakouts for customers and separately for hunters/anglers.
-- Sale variables, particularly correspondence between transaction date (`sale$dot`) and license year (`sale$year`).
+- Sale date variables, particularly correspondence between transaction date (`sale$dot`) and license year (`sale$year`).
 For dashboards, we will be using calendar year (i.e., based on transaction date), but the year variable provided by agencies doesn't always line up with calendar year.
 - Gaps in specific license types across years, which might identify missing data issues.

 ### 5-Finalize Production Data